thingsboard/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 # t2.small

+In this test, we will show that Thingsboard consistently receives about 1500 requests per second on t2.small.
+And also at its peak, it can process up to 7.500 requests using the [AWS CPU Credit Balance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-credits-baseline-concepts.html).
+Please read the official documentation for understanding how it works.

 <!-- **Performance Results**

 | Instance Type | Instance details | Database Type 	 | Queue Type  | Device API | Number of devices  | Maximum number of messages |